-RWU-4352 is now part of NRS-7, Center for Research on Ecosystem Change.
+RWU-4352 is now part of NRS-7, Northern Forest Science and Applications.

 Our scientists address environmental concerns in New England forests and streams, including nitrogen saturation and cation depletion, provide a scientific basis for resource management decisions, and operate the Hubbard Brook Experimental Forest and Cone Pond Research Watershed for short- and long-term research on ecological processes.

 Our research focuses on:

 - How the cumulative effects of disturbance and atmospheric deposition affect the biogeochemistry of nutrient base cations, forest health, and ecosystem function in northern hardwood forests, as well as the regional extent of cation depletion and additional tools needed to document the change.

 - The range of mineral weathering contributions to nutrient capital in northeastern forests.

 - Processes and conditions that control the extent to which forest and aquatic ecosystems respond to nitrogen deposition?
 What factors control nitrogen retention in New England ecosystems?

 - The dynamics of community structure, biomass accumulation, and nutrient uptake of northeastern forest ecosystems, and how are they effected by disturbances.

 - Synthesizing research knowledge and long-term data bases to develop guidelines for natural resource managers to protect stream quality, wetlands, and riparian areas.